lyleresnick/lyleresnick.github.io/_drafts/Routing in VIPER Architure.md

 ## Routing in VIPER

-In VIPER, although a child ViewController will request a scene change, management of the scene change is the responsibility of the parent.
+In VIPER, although a child ViewController will request a scene change, the management of the scene change is the responsibility of the parent.
 The parent is known as a Router.
+The router is used to decouple the ViewControllers.

 In iOS, a ViewController is given access to its parent via one of the Navigation-, TabBar- or SplitViewController properties.
 Knowledge of the parent is used to push a new controller on top or set up the navigationBar.